 The cervix is part of the female reproductive system, which also includes the fallopian tubes, uterus (womb), ovaries, vagina (birth canal) and vulva (external genitals).

-Also called the neck of the uterus, the cervix connects the uterus to the vagina.
+The cervix, also called the neck of the uterus, connects the uterus to the vagina.
 It has an outer surface that opens into the vagina and an inner surface that faces into the uterus.

 - producing moisture to lubricate the vagina, which keeps the vagina healthy